Polyvagal Theory Part 1: Autonomic Hierachy

 Following the predictable path of the hierarchy, when your ventral vagal capacity is depleted, you move one step down the hierarchy and enter the energy of the sympathetic nervous system and the experiences of fight and flight.

 This survival response is fueled by adrenaline and cortisol.
 In this state you’re no longer looking for connection- you are simply focused on survival.
-The body gets ready to move into action.
+The body prepares to move either away from a threat (flight) or towards it (fight).

 Slowly and gradually we “thaw” the freeze response to move out of shutdown.
 Next, we begin to experience the mobilizing energy of the sympathetic fight or flight.
-Lastly, we land back in a place of feeling safe, social, and regulated.
+This can be a challenge as sometimes it means facing the activation that was there before we moved into the freeze (anger, rage, anxiety, etc).
+Lastly, ideally we land back in a place of feeling safe, social, and regulated.

 Reference: